-PHOENIX — Governor Doug Ducey proclaimed the week of June 10 as Monsoon Awareness Week to highlight the importance of being informed and getting prepared for severe weather in Arizona.
+PHOENIX — Governor Doug Ducey proclaimed the week of June 9-14 as Monsoon Awareness Week to highlight the importance of being prepared for Arizona’s severe weather and flooding.

 To learn more about monsoon hazards and safety tips, visit EIN.az.gov/monsoon-awareness.